 - Our faculty bring a wide range of experience to the classroom and continue practicing.
-They working in private clinics and institutional settings such as Genesis Medical Center.
+They work in private clinics and institutional settings such as Genesis Medical Center.
 Read this story about how Professor Darci Becker, PhD brings her clinical experience into the classroom.

-- All students complete a graduate research project and faculty may also incorporate students into their own research.
+- All students complete a graduate research project, and faculty may also incorporate students into their own research.

 - Bryan Bustos Camona '17 MSLP works at the Mississippi Bend Area Education Center in Bettendorf, Iowa.

 - Lauralai Histed '15 works in the Bronx as an SLP at St. Joseph's School for the Deaf.